I Built Save the Date, Then Used It on My Own Marriage. Here Is What the AI Found.

 I built Save the Date.
 I also use it on my own dates with my wife.
 And the AI has been absolutely ruthless about calling out my patterns.
 After analyzing over a dozen date nights with the same person, I have a clear picture of what I do well, what I do badly, and what keeps showing up no matter how many times the AI flags it.

 This is an honest look at what Save the Date found when I turned it on myself.
-The patterns are real, the feedback is pulled from actual AI analysis of my conversations, and some of it is genuinely uncomfortable to share.
+The patterns are real, the feedback is pulled directly from actual AI analysis of my conversations, and some of it is genuinely uncomfortable to share.
 But that is kind of the point.
+If I am going to ask people to trust this product with their most personal moments, the least I can do is show what it looks like when it is pointed at me.

 Pivoting Away from Feelings and Into Logistics

-One night, she was describing drama at a friend's event and clearly had feelings about it.
-Instead of asking how it made her feel, I immediately turned it into gossip mode, analyzing the other people involved rather than connecting with her experience.
-The AI flagged it: "She was telling you something about how she moves through the world.
+The bridal shower dinner.
+My wife was telling me about drama at a friend's event.
+The bride's mother had said something genuinely shocking to the mother of the groom, and my wife clearly had feelings about it.
+Instead of asking how it made her feel, I immediately turned it into gossip mode, speculating about whether the mom was divorced and doing hypothetical analysis of the other people involved.
+The AI flagged it perfectly: "She was telling you something about how she moves through the world.
 You gave her a logistics tutorial."

-This pattern showed up at least four or five times across different dates.
-Someone at the table shares something emotionally significant, and I respond with a fact, a pivot, or a one-line acknowledgment before steering elsewhere.
+This pattern showed up at least six or seven times across different dates.
+Someone shares something emotionally significant, and I respond with a fact, a pivot, or a one-line acknowledgment before steering elsewhere.
 It is not that I do not care.
 It is that my default response to emotion is to fix it or redirect it rather than just being present with it.
 The AI helped me see that clearly, and learning more about how the analysis works made me appreciate why it catches these subtle dynamics.

 Not Letting My Wife Sit in Her Feelings

-The AI caught a moment where my wife shared a genuinely frightening story about someone close to her having a medical emergency.
-She described the fear, the helplessness, the disorientation of watching someone you know go through something terrifying.
+The medical emergency story.
+My wife shared a genuinely frightening story about someone close to her having a stroke.
+She described the fear, the helplessness, the disorientation of watching someone you know go through something terrifying, feeling locked inside their own body, knowing they were not speaking right but unable to fix it.
 My response?
 I tried to figure out if I had met the person before and where they lived.
-I turned "someone was scared and hurting" into a geography quiz.
+The AI called it: "He turned 'someone was trapped inside her own body' into a geography quiz."

-In another session, she was processing something personal and kept coming back to the same question from different angles, clearly working through it out loud.
+The repeated question.
+In another session, my wife kept coming back to the same question from different angles, clearly working through something out loud.
 Instead of staying with her and letting her process, I kept trying to move the conversation forward.
 The AI noted: "The repetition is the tell.
 When someone asks the same question multiple ways, they are not looking for a different answer.
 They are looking for the space to find their own."

-This one stings because it is coming from a place of love.
+This one stings because it comes from a place of love.
 I want to help.
 I want to solve.
 But what my wife often needs is not a solution.
 She needs me to sit there and be present while she works through it herself.
 The AI caught this across multiple dates, and honestly, seeing it laid out in black and white was more effective than any conversation about it.
+A therapist might tell you the same thing, but the AI shows you the exact moment it happened and what you did instead.

 Changing Topics Too Much